 In addition, significant risks identified, material issues and updated information affecting the Group which requires decisions or appropriate actions to be taken are brought to the attention of the Board.
+The AC plays a crucial role and is responsible for reviewing and monitoring the effectiveness of the Group's risk management and internal control systems.
+The Group has outsourced the internal audit function to an independent professional service provider to undertake the responsibility of overseeing and conducting regular reviews on the Group's operational processes in accordance with the approved internal audit plans.

-The AC is also responsible for reviewing and monitoring the effectiveness of the Group's internal control systems.
-In this respect, the Group has outsourced the internal audit function to an independent professional service provider to undertake the responsibility of overseeing and conducting regular reviews on the Group's operational processes in accordance with the approved internal audit plan.
-The internal audit reports set out details of the findings and recommended corrective actions from the Internal Auditors with respect to the identified control weaknesses and the Management's responses to the observations and/or recommendations are reported to the AC accordingly.
-Subsequent follow-up reviews are carried out to ensure that the agreed action plans have been implemented or in progress, as the case may be.
+The internal audit reports set out details of the audit findings and recommended corrective actions from the Internal Auditors with respect to the identified control weaknesses and the Management's responses to the observations and/or recommendations are reported to the AC accordingly.
+Subsequent follow-up reviews are carried out to ensure that the agreed action plans have been implemented or status of progress, as the case may be.